Raphael Cilento: Middle career

 Following a further term in New Guinea, Cilento became Director of the Commonwealth Government's Division of Tropical Hygiene in Brisbane.
 He held that role from 1928 to 1934.

 In 1934, Queensland's Forgan Smith Government set out to create one of the world's first universally free public health systems.
 Minister for Health Ned Hanlon recruited Cilento to achieve this goal as Director-General of Health and Medical Services.
 Cilento, despite his subsequent identification with the political right wing, never lost his belief in government-funded health care.
 To assist in his policy-making objectives, he studied law and was admitted to the Bar in 1939.

 As Director-General (a position he held till 1945), and combined with the presidency of the state's Medical Board (as well as with the medicine professorship at the University of Queensland), he firmly opposed the anti-polio methods of Elizabeth Kenny, although at first he had spoken politely enough of her work to give the impression that he favoured it.

 Cilento was knighted by King George V in 1935 (when only 42 years old) for his contributions to public service and tropical medicine.
 He achieved international fame after World War II for his work in aiding refugees with the United Nations Relief and Rehabilitation Administration.
 In July 1945 he was the first civilian doctor to enter Belsen concentration camp, after doing considerable work on malaria control in The Balkans.
 He was Director for Refugees and Displaced Persons from 1946 to 1947.

 In August 1948, as Director of the Division of Social Activities of the United Nations, Cilento toured the areas affected by the fighting in Palestine with Count Folke Bernadotte, the U.N. mediator.
 He viewed the Arab refugee problem as a disaster comparable to an earthquake, flood or tidal wave.
-He resigned in 1950 after expressing sympathy with dispossessed Palestinian refugees.
+He resigned in 1950 after expressing sympathy with dispossessed Palestinian refugees and surviving an assassination attempt by the Stern Gang.
 He returned to Australia in 1951.